gwcbi/HPC/colonialone.md

 To transfer files from your computer to the Colonial One cluster, use a [file transfer](filetransfer.md) software like [Cyberduck](https://cyberduck.io/) or [Globus](https://www.globus.org/).

-There are four main directories or filesystems on Colonial One:
+There are four main directories or filesystems on Colonial One, three that you can use:
-`/home/<user>`
+`/$SCHOOL/home/<user>`
-This is your home directory where you can store your personal files, data, programs etc. 25GB
+This is your home directory where you can store your personal files, data, programs etc. 25GB.
+Do NOT run jobs in this partition.
+Use lustre instead.

-`/groups/<group>`
+`/$SCHOOL/groups/<group>`
 If you are a member of a lab or group on Colonial One, you can store things here.
 Accessible by anyone in your group.
-250GB
+250GB.
+DO NOT run jobs here.
+Instead run on lustre.

-`/lustre/<group>`
+`/$SCHOOL/lustre/<group>`
-Used as a shared scratch space.
+Lustre partition: Used as a shared scratch space.
 Run jobs here, but do not store things as they will be purged at the beginning of each month.
 For more information on GW's purge policy, see the [Colonial One purge page](https://colonialone.gwu.edu/quick-start/purge-policy-for-colonial-one-lustre-filesystem-lustregroups/)

 `/import/<group>`
 Longer term storage